projecthorus/tawhiri/README.md

 * Addition of 'reverse profile' predictions, allowing estimation of balloon launch sites.
 * Addition of KML and CSV formatted responses.

+### SondeHub Tawhiri Instance
-An instance of this predictor is used within the [SondeHub](https://sondehub.org) Radiosonde and Amateur balloon tracking database and mapping system, with the main API available at: https://api.v2.sondehub.org/tawhiri
+An instance of this predictor is used within the [SondeHub](https://sondehub.org) Radiosonde and Amateur balloon tracking database and mapping system, with the main API URL available at: https://api.v2.sondehub.org/tawhiri  (e.g. replace http://predict.cusf.co.uk/api/v1/ in the CUSF [API documentation](https://tawhiri.readthedocs.io/en/latest/api.html) with https://api.v2.sondehub.org/tawhiri)

+Please note this API is intended for use by the SondeHub and SondeHub-Amateur tracker websites, for other internal SondeHub use, and limited use by other amateur high-altitude-ballooning applications (e.g. ChaseMapper).
+If you intend to use this API heavily, or in a commercial setting, please [contact us](https://github.com/projecthorus/sondehub-infra/wiki#contacts) to discuss options.
+Heavy use of this API may result in it rate limiting or IP blocks.

 ## More information